xyxj1024/xyxj1024.github.io/_posts/2023-01-30-fhhk-China-monetary-history.md

 清代中国的税收严重依赖地税：

-> The basis of the taxation system was the land tax, which before 1850 furnished probably more than $$75$$ percent of total imperial revenue[^6].
+The basis of the taxation system was the land tax, which before 1850 furnished probably more than $$75$$ percent of total imperial revenue[^6].
 The land tax was usually collected in legal tender in an amount fixed in 1723 by the K'ang-hsi Emperor.
 Thus the most important source of revenue appeared inflexible, although the amount actually collected exceeded the specified amount more than threefold by the end of the nineteenth century.
 Such excess sums went to collectors, local and provincial authorities, but not directly to the imperial treasury in Peking.
 In 1853 the revenue requirements of the governments were so great that the *likin* tax, a tax on goods in transit, was first levied, accounting by 1900 for $$18$$ per cent of the total revenue[^7].
 With the growth of foreign trade and the efficient administration of the customs under the foreign-staffed Imperial Maritime Customs, import and export duties on general cargo and foreign opium accounted for $$26$$ per cent of the national revenue, and the native customs, for duties on trade carried in native-type craft, accounted for another $$2$$ per cent.
->
+{: style="font-family:verdana"}

-> &hellip; *Likin* could not be increased indefinitely, not only for purely economic considerations relative to the disruption of trade, but also due to the complications involved with foreign goods which under the treaties had paid their full duty.
+&hellip; *Likin* could not be increased indefinitely, not only for purely economic considerations relative to the disruption of trade, but also due to the complications involved with foreign goods which under the treaties had paid their full duty.
 And foreigners objected to the tax in principle.
 The import and export duties were fixed by treaty and could not be increased unilaterally.
 As they were based on an *ad valorem* intent but actually set down as specific duties denominated in a silver unit of account, the revenues suffered from a decrease in the gold price of silver, although the full effects of this were not felt until after 1895 when the external gold debt of China was significant.
->
+{: style="font-family:verdana"}

-> &hellip; During the Taiping rebellion the government issued token coins and paper money in an effort to meet the requirements of the military budget and yet maintain vital public works, but more extensive use of this obvious fiscal device was impossible due to the hyperinflation which it produced and the traditional reluctance of the Chinese, a reluctance well justified by experience, to accept government fiat money.
+&hellip; During the Taiping rebellion the government issued token coins and paper money in an effort to meet the requirements of the military budget and yet maintain vital public works, but more extensive use of this obvious fiscal device was impossible due to the hyperinflation which it produced and the traditional reluctance of the Chinese, a reluctance well justified by experience, to accept government fiat money.
+{: style="font-family:verdana"}

 上海、香港，及其他通商口岸的情况：